krsna-m/infra/prow/README.md

 ## Summary of current directory

 Within each directory there will be a `README.md` that will go in to more details.
-Below is a summary:
+Below is a summary of this directory:

-- `cluster-definitions` are the collection of deployment definitions for the different kubernetes clusters that are used by Prow.
-- `config` configurations for the different components of Prow.
+- `admin` contains files for admins of Prow.
+- `config` configuration for Prow and it's plugins.
 - `job-definitions` job definitions used by our slightly customized version of [prowgen](https://github.com/istio/test-infra/tree/master/tools/prowgen) config generation tool.
-- `jobs` are the actual job yaml that is either generated or hand-written that are used by Prow.
+- `jobs` are the actual job yaml that is either generated or hand-written that are used by Prow
-- `Makefile` is an entry point to provide the initial deployment of the clusters explained in the cluster-definitions directory.

 ## Overview of Prow componets we use